SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. Deploy your app.

-    On first open, by default, your recipients will be prompted to select whether to select your app.
+    <a name="android-ask"></a> On first open, by default, your recipients will be prompted to select whether to select your app.
 Android remembers the user's preference.

     ![Android App first open](media/deep-links-self-serve/deep-links-android-first-time-open.png)

-    In `AndroidManifest.xml`, you can set your domains `intent-filter` to `autoVerify` to favor opening in your app - see [here](https://developer.android.com/training/app-links/verify-site-associations).
+    In `AndroidManifest.xml`, you can set your domains `intent-filter` to `autoVerify` to favor opening in your app instead of asking the user - see [here](https://developer.android.com/training/app-links/verify-site-associations).

     ```xml
     <intent-filter android:autoVerify="true">
     ```

-    Ensure autoVerify works for your domain(s) on fresh installs of your app, as mentioned in [this article](#autoverify).
+    This requires your `assetlinks.json` file to be hosted on your specific tracking domain.
+This is explained further in the [hosting](#hosting) and [troubleshooting](#troubleshooting) sections.
 ---
 ## <a name="tracking"></a> Deep links and click tracking